dharmx/track.nvim/.github/README.md

 - Run it by pressing enter and it should run that command in that particualar directory.

 Note that, if you mark with `:edit` then you would only need to escape pipes i.e. `| -> \|`.
-And, if you mark with `:Mark` then you need to escape pipes and spaces as well.

 ### Q. What else can we mark?